Sámi people: Language

 There is no single Sámi language, but a group of ten distinct Sámi languages.
 Six of these languages have their own written standards.
-The Sámi languages are relatively closely related, but not mutually intelligible; for instance, speakers of Southern Sámi cannot understand Northern Sámi.
-Especially earlier, these distinct languages were referred to as "dialects", but today, this is considered misleading due to the deep differences between the varieties.
-Most Sámi languages are spoken in several countries, because linguistic borders do not correspond to national borders.
+All Sámi languages are relatively closely related but not mutually intelligible; for instance, speakers of Southern Sámi cannot understand Northern Sámi.
+Most Sámi languages are spoken in several countries because linguistic borders do not correspond to national borders.

-All Sámi languages are at some degree of endangerment, ranging from what UNESCO defines as "definitely endangered" to "extinct".
+All Sámi languages are at some degree of endangerment, ranging from what UNESCO defines as "definitely endangered" to "extinct."
 This is due in part to historic laws prohibiting the use of Sámi languages in schools and at home in Sweden and Norway.
-Sámi languages, and Sámi song-chants, called joiks, were illegal in Norway from 1773 until 1958.
-Then, access to Sámi instruction as part of schooling was not available until 1988.
-Special residential schools that would assimilate the Sámi into the dominant culture were established.
-These were originally run by missionaries, but later, controlled by the government.
-For example, in Russia, Sámi children were taken away when aged 1–2 and returned when aged 15–17 with no knowledge of their language and traditional communities.
-Not all Sámi viewed the schools negatively, and not all of the schools were brutal.
-However, being taken from home and prohibited from speaking Sámi has resulted in cultural alienation, loss of language, and lowered self-esteem.
+Sámi languages and joiks were illegal in Norway from 1773 until 1958, and access to Sámi instruction as part of schooling was not available until 1988.
+Governments established residential schools to assimilate the Sámi into the dominant culture; these were originally run by Christian missionaries but were later government controlled.
+For example, in Russia, Sámi children were taken from their families at age 1–2 and returned at age 15–17 with no knowledge of their language and traditional communities.
+Not all Sámi viewed the schools negatively, and not all of the schools were abusive.
+However, being taken from home and prohibited from speaking Sámi has resulted in cultural alienation, language loss, and lowered self-esteem.

 The Sámi languages belong to the Uralic language family, linguistically related to Finnish, Estonian, and Hungarian.
 Due to prolonged contact and import of items foreign to Sámi culture from neighboring Scandinavians, there are a number of Germanic loanwords in Sámi, particularly for "urban" objects.

 The majority of the Sámi now speak the majority languages of the countries they live in, i.e., Swedish, Russian, Finnish and Norwegian.
 Efforts are being made to further the use of Sámi languages among Sámi and persons of Sámi origin.
 Despite these changes, the legacy of cultural repression still exists.
 Many older Sámi still refuse to speak Sámi.
 In addition, Sámi parents still feel alienated from schools and hence do not participate as much as they could in shaping school curricula and policy.

 In Norway, the name of the language is samisk, and the name of the people is Same; in Finland, the name of the language is spelled saame and the name of the people saamelainen.

 American scientist Michael E. Krauss published in 1997 an estimate of Sámi population and their languages.